NathanHawks/SR1eGameBot/README.md

 A Discord dicebot for SR1e/2e/3e, which does d6 rolls with modifiers, as well as Success Tests and Opposed Success Tests.
 It can also store **dice macros,** and even generates **initiative** for Shadowrun 1st-3rd Editions -- both forwards and backwards.

-Usage instructions come after the self-hosting instructions, below.
+Instructions on using the bot are below, after the self-hosting instructions.

 ## How to Install